CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 That's a lot, but we want to get it in place before we write our first line of production code to ensure we have support in place for our agile process.
 And it won't take too long because we'll use powerful tools to help us get there.
 Once that's all in place, we'll be ready to start implementing our application's features.

 ## Making a List of Stories
 Agile developers often use the term "stories" to refer to units of work.
 This term emphasizes the fact that agile developers stay focused on delivering units of work that are useful to the user.
-Rather than "building out the data model" (which would not make for a very compelling tale!) a story would be more likely to be something like "users can see a list of restaurants they've entered."
+Rather than "building out the data model" (which would not make for a very compelling tale!), a story would be more likely to be something like "users can see a list of restaurants they've entered."

 Before we start our work, we want a way to track it.
 In this guide it'll just be you working by yourself, so you could just keep a to-do list on paper or a to-do app if you like.
 But when doing agile development in a team environment, it's a good idea to have a shared tracker.
 Trello is a great flexible tool that is useful for tracking work.